-The citizens of Yuma are slightly less educated than the national average of 21.84% for the average city or town: 16.96% of adults in Yuma have a bachelor's degree or advanced degree
+The percentage of adults in Yuma who are college-educated is close to the national average for all communities of 21.84%: 17.46% of the adults in Yuma have a bachelor's degree or advanced degree.

 Yuma is an extremely ethnically-diverse city.
 The people who call Yuma home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Yuma, accounting for 58.07% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Yuma, accounting for 59.11% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Yuma residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Yuma include Irish, English, Italian, and French.
+Important ancestries of people in Yuma include German, English, Irish, Italian, and French.